Eddie Mathews: Personal life

 Mathews was married to Virjean Lauby in 1954 and they divorced in 1970.
 He was married and divorced a second time, then married Elizabeth Busch Burke, daughter of brewing executive Gussie Busch, in 1977.

 Sportswriter Bob Wolf of the Milwaukee Journal indicated that Mathews' election to the Baseball Hall of Fame may have been delayed because of his cool relationship with the media.
 Mathews seemed to resent the intrusion of reporters in his personal life, especially early in his career.
 He gestured with his fist at a reporter when he was in court on charges of reckless driving.
 He was angered by the presence of the media at his 1954 wedding ceremony at a county clerk's office.

 Death

-In February 2001, Mathews died from complications of pneumonia in La Jolla, California, and was buried in Santa Barbara Cemetery.
+In February 2001, Mathews died from complications of pneumonia in La Jolla in San Diego, California, and was buried in Santa Barbara Cemetery.
 Later that year during the baseball season, the Atlanta Braves honored Mathews with the placement of patches bearing his retired uniform number, 41, on their jerseys.